jameshughes89/cs102/src/site/topic26.rst

         * Put all elements greater than the pivot into a second list
         * Sort the first list with **Quicksort**
         * Sort the second list with **Quicksort**
-        * Merge the first and second half back together
+        * Concatenate the sorted first list, the pivot, and the sorted second list together
-        * Return the sorted merged list
+        * Return the sorted concatenated list

 Heapsort